Monsurat Sunmonu: Oyo State House of Assembly

 On 26 April 2011, Monsurat Sunmonu contested on the platform of the now defunct Action Congress of Nigeria (ACN) for the Oyo East and Oyo West seat in the House of Assembly.

 Securing a victory with 25,091 votes, she won the election, winning all 20 available Wards in her constituency surpassing the then People's Democratic Party (PDP) incumbent Moroof Atilola who scored 10,949 votes; Accord (Nigeria) (Accord) party candidate Muideen Olagunju with 10,636 votes and MPPP candidate Bimbo Aleshinloye 2,274 votes.
 Other candidates in the election were Saheed Adejare of the CPC who scored 756, Adetokunbo Ajayi of NCP scoring 297, Olaniran Abiodun of Labour Party with 46 and Awesu Tsaiwo of ANPP who scored 43 votes.

 Monsurat Sunmonu was then nominated to be the Speaker of the House at its inauguration on 10 June 2011; she became the first female Speaker in the history of the Oyo State House of Assembly.
 The composition of the Oyo State House of Assembly on inauguration was 13 Action Congress of Nigeria (ACN) members, 12 People's Democratic Party (PDP) and 7 Accord (Nigeria) Party members.

 Under Sunmonu's leadership the House of Assembly in totem considered 85 Bills in its 4-year tenure: with 8 Bills at 1st Reading stage, 16 Bills at 2nd Reading stage and 61 Bills passed into Law.
 The House passed both Executive and Private Member Bills to provide legal framework for Government business and activities.
 387 Resolutions were also passed advising the Executive arm on policy.

 Sunmonu is the first Speaker in Oyo State Assembly to use a full and uninterrupted term of government as Speaker.
 Sunmonu was honoured as one of the leading women in Nigeria.

 Autonomy

 As Speaker, Sunmonu spearheaded the Oyo state House of Assembly to passing the Nigerian Constitutional amendment ensuring financial autonomy for State Houses of Assemblies and Local Governments.
 However, in Nigeria, Constitutional amendments require passage in 2/3 of Nigeria's 36 State Assemblies followed by Presidential assent.
 Although the amendments was passed in the required 2/3 of Nigeria's 36 State Assemblies, it did not receive the Presidential assent of President Goodluck Jonathan.

+On 9 April 2026, Oyo State Governor Seyi Makinde, Peoples Democratic Party (PDP) governorship aspirant Olufemi Ajadi Oguntoyinbo, PDP National Secretary Taofeek Arapaja, and other political and traditional leaders gathered in Oyo town to celebrate Sunmonu's 67th birthday, with Makinde describing her as his "most distinguished sister."
+At the event, Sunmonu declared, "Wherever Governor Seyi Makinde is going is where we are all going in Oyo State," and Makinde recounted that after losing her 2019 Senate re-election bid, Sunmonu had left Abuja while still on a medical drip to campaign for his gubernatorial candidacy in Oyo State.